Tuesday, February 2, 2010

 Anahata Calling

 I was recently told by a wise elder during a Tarot reading that I needed to hold my heart center more openly and highly.
-He told me of my goddess nature.
+I was reminded of my goddess nature.
 Within the following week, I came across this captivating semi-precious emerald stone, shaped somewhat like a heart.
 It was perfect for me in what I was interested in reflecting, as the heart chakra is green.
 I've since created it into a beautiful necklace piece.
 It is artfully caged in by coiling and spiraling gold wire, hanging by gorgeous beads over my heart.

 I don't know how I did this.